Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-GCD-Threads-&-Queues/Readme.md

 > <sup>3</sup> FIFO: First In, First Out &mdash; Tasks run in the order in which they are added to the queue — the first task in the queue will be the first to start.
-Though each block of code will be taken off the queue in the order they were put in, because more than one code block can be executed at the same time,  the finish order isn't guaranteed.
+Though each block of code will be *started* in the order they were submitted, because more than one code block can be executed at the same time, the order in which tasks *finish* isn't guaranteed.